Pepcid Dosage Calculator for Dogs

 Veterinary Medical Disclaimer

-This calculator is intended for educational purposes and should not replace professional veterinary advice.
-Always consult with a licensed veterinarian before administering any medication to your pet.
-The calculations provided are estimates and may need adjustment based on individual health factors and specific product formulations.
+This calculator provides dosage estimates for Pepcid (famotidine) in dogs and is not a substitute for professional veterinary advice.
+Always consult with your veterinarian before administering any medication to your pet.
+The dosage recommendations provided are general guidelines and may need adjustment based on your dog's specific health conditions, other medications, and individual factors.
+This calculator is not intended to diagnose, treat, cure, or prevent any disease.

 References